×

 Prevention

 • Maintain a healthy weight.
-Obesity can cause a condition called non-alcoholic fatty liver disease, which may include fatty liver, hepatitis and cirrhosis.
+Excess body weight can cause non-alcoholic fatty liver disease, a condition that may progress to fatty liver, hepatitis, or cirrhosis.

 Acute liver failure treatments may include:

-• Organ Support: Other organs like the kidneys and the heart may need to be supported with sophisticated devices till the patients recovers.
+• Other organs like the kidneys and the heart may need to be supported with sophisticated devices till the patient recovers.

 SUCCESS STORIES